MaggieJian/Final-AI-Coursework/README.md

 4. Classification Head
 After processing through the transformer layers, the embedding of the first token (often referred to as the 'CLS' token) is used to classify the image.{cite}dosovitskiy2020image

-Advantages of ViT
+Advantages of ViT:

-Model Transferability: ViTs pre-trained on large datasets can be fine-tuned on smaller datasets, achieving high performance even when the available labeled data is limited.
+1. Model Transferability - ViTs pre-trained on large datasets can be fine-tuned on smaller datasets, achieving high performance even when the available labeled data is limited.

-Scalability: ViTs are more data-hungry compared to CNNs.
+2. Scalability - ViTs are more data-hungry compared to CNNs.
 However, their performance continues to improve as the model size and the amount of data increase, often surpassing other architectures.

-Flexibility: The transformer architecture isn't specialized for grid-like data (like images), making ViTs potentially more flexible for varied input data types.
+3. Flexibility - The transformer architecture isn't specialized for grid-like data (like images), making ViTs potentially more flexible for varied input data types.

-Challenges
+Challenges:

-Computational Demand: ViTs can be computationally intensive, especially when dealing with large images or when the model has many layers.
+1. Computational Demand - ViTs can be computationally intensive, especially when dealing with large images or when the model has many layers.

-Data Requirement: To achieve optimal performance, ViTs often require more training data compared to CNNs.
+2. Data Requirement - To achieve optimal performance, ViTs often require more training data compared to CNNs.

-Implementation
+Implementation:

 The implmentation of Vision Transformer is much more complicated than CNN and Random Forest as there is no built-in functions or layers in the library.
-However, the following code uses some existing functions like Muliti-head attention to build the transformer block.
-You don't need to know the exactly and detailed structure of ViT as it is not required in this course.
-Please follow the code below for example of implementation."

 * Method of evaluation